artsiomborisevich/otuskotlin-202402/README.md

 #### Quiz Item
 - Question_ID (Primary key): A unique identifier for the question.
 - Question: The content of the quiz question.
+- Level: The difficulty of the quiz question.
 - Choices: Potential answers provided to the user.
 - Correct_Answer: The index or identifier of the correct answer.
 - Explanation: A brief explanation that can be provided after the answer is given.